zhangyunhao116/skipmap/readme.md

 In these situations, `sync.Map` is better

-- Only one goroutine use the map for most of the time, such as insert a batch of elements and then use only `Load` (use built-in map is even better),
+- Only one goroutine use the map for most of the time, such as insert a batch of elements and then use only `Load` (use built-in map is even better).